Chanda-Abdul/figma-merch-store/README.md

 Code a replication of the [Figma Merch Store](https://store.figma.com/) site, from this [frontend-practice](https://www.frontendpractice.com/) [project](https://www.frontendpractice.com/projects/figma).

 ### Users should be able to:
-- [ ] Toggle the dropdown search bar by clicking the search icon, allowing them to conveniently search for products.
+- [x] Toggle the dropdown search bar by clicking the search icon, allowing them to conveniently search for products.
-- [ ] Content filtering
+- [x] Filter the list of products by category.
 - [ ] See hover states for all interactive elements on the page,
   <!-- - [x] Product photo swap images on hover,
   - [ ] Recreate the circle with rotating text and hover animation. -->